skip to main content

 Educational activities in your hospital or workplace

-Typical Internal Educational Activities
+Typical Work-Based Educational Activities

 Examples of meeting types: